Skip to Main Content

 Author full first name provided

 Kerr, Stephen J., Andrea Mant, Fiona E. Horn, Kevin McGeechan, and Geoffrey P. Sayer.
 2003.
 "Lessons From Early Large-scale Adoption of Celecoxib and Rofecoxib by Australian General Practitioners."
-Medical Journal of Australia 179, no. 8 (October): 403-407.
+Medical Journal of Australia 179 (8): 403-407.

 Author first name initial only provided